KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-09-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 </p>

 <p>
 However, the closed form for the expectation of log Poisson likelihood with the link function of $\lambda=\ln(1+e^{f})$ is not available.
 In this case, Gaussian-Hermite quadrature is employed to calculate the approximate expectation.
+If you are not familiar with Gaussian-Hermite quadrature, check out my blog on <a href="https://kaikaizhao.github.io/notes/2019/08/02/Numerical-Integration-Gaussian-Hermite-Quadrature" target="_blank">Numerical Integration - Gaussian-Hermite Quadrature</a>.
 </p>

 <h4>
 Binary Classification
 </h4>
 <p>
 For binary classification tasks, we use <b>sigmoid function</b> as the likelihood function.
 Unfortunately, the closed form for expectation of log likelihood is not available either.
+Here we can still use Gaussian-Hermite quadrature to get an approximate value.
 </p>

 $$